-Read MoreThe Strauss-Clements Intelligence Studies Project of The University of Texas at Austin announces the 9th annual competition recognizing outstanding student research and writing on topics related to intelligence and national security.
-The winner of the “Inman Award” will receive a…
+Read MoreThe Strauss-Clements Intelligence Studies Project of The University of Texas at Austin announces the 11th annual competition recognizing outstanding student research and writing on topics related to intelligence and national security.
+The winner of the “Inman Award” will receive a cash prize of $5,000,…

 Read MoreISP Events